salmansaifi04/chat_server/README.md

 # chat_server
-Building a chat server using the django server
+Building a chat server using the django channels